the-red-feather/thesis/P4/presentation/presentation.md

       - the calculation of the area of a region,
       - to a Coordinate Reference System (CRS) transformations
       - or converting a raster dataset into a vectorized dataset,
-    - can be regarded as geocomputation.
+    - can be regarded as geocomputation. -->

-- **GEOCOMPUTATION SOFTWARE NORMALLY COMES IN TWO FORMS**: Applications, and Libraries [REF: Elliott, 2007]
+- **GIS SOFTWARE NORMALLY COMES IN TWO FORMS**: Applications, and Libraries [REF: Elliott, 2007]
   - PROPERTIES: different intentions & strengths
     - APP:
       - User-friendly